 Through comparison with the MM model results from an ideal array [Figure~\ref{fig:ideal_reversal_model_maps}(h)], we estimate the amount of extrinsic disorder needed to approximate the level intrinsically present in the MM results as 3\% in the the PD model and 5\% in the SW-PD model, for this particular metric.
 Examples of the spatial reversal maps at these two points are shown in the inset to Figure~\ref{fig:sqare_open_disorder_model_params}(a) and are similar to the MM model results of Figure~\ref{fig:ideal_reversal_model_maps}(h).
 While the simple comparison made here is not a full exploration of the details of the magnetic texture during reversal, it does serve to demonstrate how different models can lead to different estimates of disorder in an otherwise ideal system.
 As we will show below, the same is even more true for pinwheel arrays.

-Unlike in the square array, the reduced symmetry of the pinwheel array allows there to be a unfrustrated ground state of s-type end-states.~\cite{Paterson_2019_PRB_pinwheel_FM} It is partly because of this property that the reversal in an ideal pinwheel array occurs through a single cascade spanning the entire system.
+Unlike in the square array, the reduced symmetry of the pinwheel array allows there to be a unfrustrated ground state of s-type end-states.~\cite{Paterson_2019_PRB_pinwheel_FM} It is partly because of this property that the reversal in an ideal pinwheel array occurs through a single cascade spanning the entire system (in the SW-PD model where end-states are absent, it occurs because of first nearest neighbour coupling during reversal, as discussed in the introduction).
 How sensitive this property of homogeneous single cascade reversal is to disorder depends on the strength of the interactions between islands.